Lramseyer/vaporview/README.md

 ## Release Notes and development roadmap

-### 0.9.4 (Pre-release)
+### 0.9.5 (Current Pre-release)

-Supports all the features you would expect
+Supports all the features you would expect including signal placing, rearranging, marker handling, and exporting selection to WaveDrom!

 ### 1.0 - Marketplace launch

 Get more coverage, from users like you!
-There will probably be bugs, so please report them on the github discussion
+There will probably be bugs, so please report them on the github discussions!

-Tentative features and bugfixes:
+Additional features and bugfixes to known Issues:

-- Export selection as WaveDrom
+- Features:
-- Save opened signals
+  - Saving/loading opened signals
+- Bugfixes
+  - binary waveforms sometimes display a gap between chunks
+  - When opening another vcd file, the netlist needs to load in the view properly
+- Other:
   - Refine documentation
-- When opening another vcd file, the netlist needs to load in the view properly
-- Activate extension on install (not sure if this is possible)

 ### Beyond 1.0